apollographql/specs-inaccessible/spec.md

 This document uses [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) guidance regarding normative terms: MUST / MUST NOT / REQUIRED / SHALL / SHALL NOT / SHOULD / SHOULD NOT / RECOMMENDED / MAY / OPTIONAL.

-## What this document isn't

-This document specifies only the processing of a core schema.
-The mechanics of field and type omission are not specified normatively here.
-Conforming implementations may choose any approach they like, so long as the result conforms to the requirements of this document.

 # Definitions

 ## Processor